-- 1. All linear dimensions are in millimeters.
-Any dimensions in parenthesis are for reference only.
+1. Linear dimensions are in inches [millimeters].
+Dimensions in parenthesis are for reference only.
+Controlling dimensions are in inches.
 Dimensioning and tolerancing per ASME Y14.5M.
-This drawing is subject to change without notice.
-Reference JEDEC MO-178.

-- 4. Body dimensions do not include mold flash, protrusions, or gate burrs.
-Mold flash, protrusions, or gate burrs shall not exceed 0.25 mm per side. - 5.
-Support pin may differ or may not be present.
+- 2. This drawing is subject to change without notice. - 3.
+This dimension does not include mold flash, protrusions, or gate burrs.
+Mold flash, protrusions, or gate burrs shall not exceed .006 [0.15] per side. - 4.
+This dimension does not include interlead flash. - 5.
+Reference JEDEC registration MS-012, variation AA.